YuketsuSh/ImgPreload/README.md

 # ImgPreload.js

 ## Overview
-ImgPreload.js is a lightweight JavaScript library designed to efficiently preload and display images asynchronously on web pages.
-This library optimizes the loading process, contributing to a smoother user experience by reducing loading times for visual content.
+ImgPreload.js is a lightweight JavaScript library designed to efficiently preload and display images, audio, and video files asynchronously on web pages.
+This library optimizes the loading process, contributing to a smoother user experience by reducing loading times for visual and multimedia content.

 ## Features
-- Asynchronously preloads images to improve page loading times.
+- Asynchronously preloads images, audio, and video files to improve page loading times.
-- Enhances user experience by ensuring faster loading of visual content.
+- Enhances user experience by ensuring faster loading of visual and multimedia content.
 - Simplified API for easy integration and utilization.

 ## API Methods